Jangveersoothe/Edutip-PBL/README.md

 ✔ Projects – in this I have added a project section where students from schools and
    colleges can get projects for final year and for Class 12th Board Projects.

-It is completely responsive website, to provide smooth experience...😎
+It is completely responsive website, to provide smooth experience...

 ![](mobileView.png)